 Big fails of “Bang Bang” migrations

 Inevitably, a complication will occur for which there is no simple fix.
-Unfortunately, when all of the data are already migrated, the only option for organizations is to roll everything back.
+Unfortunately, when all of the data is already migrated, the only option for organizations is to roll everything back.
 As a result, any gains made with time savings are lost.

-Challenges of app migration
+Challenges of application migrations

 Migrating apps is a manual process.
 It takes roughly three to nine months and $100,000 to re-code each app to work with a different identity system.
 It’s time-consuming, expensive, and in some cases, not even possible.
 Many organizations are stuck between a rock and a hard place, though, when it comes to migrations.

-App migration is costly, complicated, and time-consuming
+Application migrations are costly, complicated, and time-consuming

 For an app on an old legacy system to integrate correctly with a new cloud-based identity system, it must be re-coded to work with new standards and protocols, like SAML or OpenID Connect.
 It is a prohibitively expensive undertaking.
 For a company with hundreds of apps, it will cost tens of millions of dollars.

 It’s not only expensive but also time-consuming.
-Investing money and people on a project that will consume them for years is de-energizing.
+Investing money and people in a project that will consume them for years is de-energizing.
 Moreover, with the skills shortage in tech right now, companies can’t afford to tie up their teams with backward-facing projects.

 Often the source code was written by someone years ago who is no longer around to update it.
 Without the source code, it is risky to change the app because it could break, and many legacy apps are still running critical business processes for the enterprise.